-This course will be an introductory study and examination of creditor-debtor relationships and concepts including non-judicial and judicial debt collection, prejudgment remedies, basic trial procedure, judgments, post-judgment remedies, judgment liens, execution, exemptions, asset discovery, statutory liens, fraudulent conveyances, foreign judgment enforcement and general bankruptcy issues (if time permits).
-This is intended to be a practical course that covers and discusses issues that a practicing creditor/collection attorney faces on a daily basis.
+This course will be an introductory study and examination of the creditor-debtor relationship including non-judicial and judicial debt collection, prejudgment remedies, basic trial procedure, judgments, post-judgment remedies, judgment liens, execution, exemptions, asset discovery, statutory liens, fraudulent conveyances, foreign judgment enforcement, and an introduction to bankruptcy.
+This is intended to be a practical course that discusses practical and legal issues that a Creditor's attorney and Debtor's attorney might encounter on a daily basis.